anabiman/pygran/README.md

 ```

 ## Quick Installation
 Installing PyGran is quite straight forward on a Unix/Unix-like machine.
-Just fire up a terminal and then use pip (or pip3) to install PyGran:
+Just fire up a terminal and then use pip to install PyGran:
 ```bash
 pip install pygran
 ```